AlejandroJuarezVazquez/Financial_Ratio_Analisis_NVIDIA/README.md

 **2.Inventory Turnover Ratio (Rotacion de Inventario)**

-This ratio peaked at 3.62 in 2022, indicating very efficient inventory management, but decreased to 28.87 in 2024.
-The decline may suggest slower inventory movement, possibly due to increased inventory levels or lower sales growth compared to previous years.
+This ratio peaked at 3.62 in 2022, on 2024 it closed on 3.15.
+It shows a small diminution on inventory rotation but not even that changes that inventory rotated more than 3 times on  year

 **3.Average Inventory Period (Periodo Promedio de Inventario)**

-This period has increased from 8.08 days in 2022 to 12.64 days in 2024.
-The longer inventory holding period in 2024 indicates a slower inventory cycle, potentially tying up capital in stock for extended periods.
+This period has decreased from 162 days in 2023 to 116 days in 2024.
+The smaller inventory holding period in 2024 indicates a faster inventory cycle.

 **4.Average Collection Period (Periodo Promedio de Cobro)**

-The collection period has lengthened from 51.39 days in 2021 to 61.83 days in 2024.
+The collection period has lengthened from 52 days in 2023 to 60 days in 2024.
 A longer collection period suggests a delay in receiving payments from customers, which could impact cash flow management.

 **5.Average Payment Period (Periodo Promedio de Pago)**

-The payment period has increased significantly from 54.64 days in 2021 to 89.2 days in 2024.
-NVIDIA is taking longer to pay its suppliers, potentially as a strategy to conserve cash or leverage supplier terms.
+The payment period has decreased from 62 days in 2023 to 47 days in 2024.
+NVIDIA is taking less to pay its suppliers, potentially as a strategy to conserve strong relationships with them.

 **6.Cash Conversion Cycle (Ciclo de Conversion de Efectivo)**

-The cash conversion cycle (CCC) has fluctuated, moving from a positive 8.03 days in 2021 to a negative value of -14.72 days in 2024.
-A negative CCC in 2024 indicates that NVIDIA collects cash from customers before paying suppliers, improving liquidity and working capital efficiency.
-This is a favorable trend for operational cash flow.
+The cash conversion cycle (CCC) has decreased on 2024 with 129 days, coming from a big increase in 152 days on 2023.
+This as a result of an Average Collection Period very low compared to the one on 2023.

 ## **Profitability**

 **1.Return on Assets (ROA)**

-OA has remained relatively stable, ranging between 0.26 in 2024 and 0.28 in 2022 and 2023.
-NVIDIA efficiently generates net income from its assets, maintaining consistency over the years.
-This reflects effective asset utilization in producing profits.
+ROA has remained relatively stable, until 2024 with a ROA reported of 0.45.
+NVIDIA efficiently generates net income from its assets.
+This reflects an effective asset utilization in producing profits on the last year.

 **2.Return on Equity (ROE)**

-ROE shows some fluctuations, peaking at 1.97 in 2022 and declining to 1.65 in 2024.
-NVIDIA generates significant returns for shareholders, but the slight decrease from 2022 to 2024 may indicate increased equity or reduced profitability relative to equity.
+ROE shows some fluctuations, but the peak of 2024 with 0.45 definitely stands out.
+NVIDIA generates significant returns for shareholders.

 **3.Gross Profit Margin (Margen de Utilidad Bruta)**

-The gross margin has varied, peaking at 3.37 in 2022 and declining to 3.17 in 2024, though still higher than 2.72 in 2023.
-NVIDIA's ability to manage production costs and pricing remains strong.
-However, the slight decline from 2022 suggests minor cost pressures or pricing adjustments.
+The gross margin has remained relatively stable, with a peak in 2024 of 0.73, coming from a slight decrease on 2023 of 0.57.
+NVIDIA's ability to manage production costs and pricing is getting stronger.

 **4.Net Profit Margin (Margen de Utilidad Neta)**

-The net margin has been stable, hovering between 0.24 and 0.26 over the years.
-NVIDIA consistently converts a substantial portion of its sales into net income, demonstrating strong overall profitability and cost management.
+The net margin is not the exception.
+With a peak in 2024 of 0.49 and a decrease of 0.16 in 2023, NVIDIA shows off pretty good work on this last year.

 # Financial Dashboard in Excel